twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-chap03%zh.rst

 ..
 [NāradaFn03-07]  (Ven.
 Nārada 03-07) The deeds of an Arahant, a perfect Saint, are neither good nor bad because he has gone beyond both good and evil.
 This does not mean that he is passive.
 He is active but his activity is selfless and is directed to help others to tread the path he has trod himself.
 His deeds, ordinarily accepted as good, lack creative power as regards himself in producing Kammic effects.
 He is not however exempt from the effects of his past actions.
 He accumulates no fresh kammic activities.
 Whatever actions he does, as an Arahant, are termed "inoperative" (kiriya), and are not regarded as Kamma.
 They are ethically ineffective.
 Understanding things as they truly are, he has finally shattered the cosmic chain of cause and effect.

 ..
 [NāradaFn03-08]  (Ven.
 Nārada 03-08) It should not erroneously be understood that Arahants do not sleep.
-Whether asleep or awake they are regarded as sleepless or vigilant ones, since the five stimulating virtues - namely confidence (saddhà), energy (viriya), mindfulness (sati), concentration (samàdhi), and wisdom (pa¤¤à) are ever present in them.
+Whether asleep or awake they are regarded as sleepless or vigilant ones, since the five stimulating virtues - namely confidence (saddhā), energy (viriya), mindfulness (sati), concentration (samādhi), and wisdom (paññā) are ever present in them.

 ..
 [NāradaFn03-09]  (Ven.
 Nārada 03-09) The passions.

 ..
 [NāradaFn03-10]  (Ven.
-Nārada 03-10) By conquest is here meant the newly developed insight (vipassanà).
+Nārada 03-10) By conquest is here meant the newly developed insight (vipassanā).

 ..
 [NāradaFn03-11]  (Ven.
-Nārada 03-11) For the Jhànas (absorptions or ecstasies) which the aspirant has developed.
-The Jhànas are highly developed mental states obtained by intensified concentration.
+Nārada 03-11) For the Jhānas (absorptions or ecstasies) which the aspirant has developed.
+The Jhānas are highly developed mental states obtained by intensified concentration.

 ..
 [NāradaFn03-12]  (Ven.
-Nārada 03-12) Kaëingara§, a rotten log which cannot be used for any purpose.
+Nārada 03-12) Kaëingaraṃ, a rotten log which cannot be used for any purpose.

 ..
 [NāradaFn03-13]  (Ven.
 Nārada 03-13) That is, the mind directed towards the ten kinds of evil - namely: 1. killing, 2. stealing, 3. sexual misconduct, 4. lying, 5. slandering, 6. harsh speech, 7. vain talk, 8. covetousness, 9. ill-will, and 10. false belief.